cb-cities/sierra-charlie/README.md

 ### Uploading the project

 The online version of the project is hosted on [Amazon S3](https://aws.amazon.com/s3/).
-Files may be uploaded to S3 using the [`s3cmd`](http://s3tools.org/s3cmd/) tool.
+Given the right security credentials, the data files may be uploaded to S3 with the [`s3cmd`](http://s3tools.org/s3cmd/) tool.

 ```
 brew install s3cmd
 ```

-To upload the most recently built version of the code, replacing any previously uploaded version, run the following command:
+Any uploaded code should be built in production mode.
+To upload the most recently built version of the code, replacing any previously uploaded version, give the following command:

 ```
 npm run upload
 ```

-A separate command may be used to upload the data, if necessary.
+A separate command may be given to upload the data.

 ```
 npm run upload-data
 ```

-_Note:_ Any uploaded code should be built in production mode.

 About